-May 25, 2021 - DUG Technology Ltd (DUG or the Company) has unveiled a proposal to build the world's first carbon-free high-performance computing (HPC) campus powered by renewable energy, with plans to lease 45 hectares of land in Geraldton, Western Australia.
+DUG Technology (ASX: DUG) has unveiled a proposal to build the world's first carbon-free high-performance computing (HPC) campus powered by renewable energy, with plans to lease 45 hectares of land in Geraldton, Western Australia.

-The facility would become home to one of the largest HPC installations in the world, with the initial six megawatt data hall having a capacity in excess of 200 petaflops, with plans for expansion to multi-exaflop scale once the proposed ten data halls are commissioned.
-Capital expenditure would be staged with demand in line with DUG's HPC strategy to build long lead-time infrastructure early, and populate with compute just-in-time.
+The facility would become home to one of the largest HPC installations in the world, with the initial six megawatt data hall having a capacity in excess of 200 petaflops, with plans for expansion to multiexaflop scale once the proposed ten data halls are commissioned.